 Upgrading properties for energy-efficiency and environmental responsibility is desired by a lot of property owners.
 However, many of them are prevented from carrying out these desired improvements due to financial constraints.

 If financing is the issue, there are solutions available, and among them is the Residential PACE Program.
-East Bay homeowners who wish to elevate the value of their property through smart energy and environmentally conscientious improvements can benefit greatly from PACE.
+Walnut Creek homeowners who wish to elevate the value of their property through smart energy and environmentally conscientious improvements can benefit greatly from PACE.

 The property-assessed clean energy or PACE program is an innovative approach to financing energy efficiency and renewable energy upgrades on private properties.